dianasulyma/Time-Series-Weather-Prediction-with-Prophet-from-Meta/README.md

 ### 📊 Data

 The dataset originates from the [**Government of Canada's Historical Climate Data**](https://climate.weather.gc.ca) portal.
-It spans **1970–2020** and includes daily records of key weather variables such as:
+It encompases **1970–2020** and includes daily records of key weather variables such as:

 - Maximum and minimum temperature
 - Snowfall